 Submit your script in PDF format using the form below, and receive your Visual Tempo Report within hours!

 * we will not to send your screenplay to anyone else.

 ** we accept movie and TV scripts over 50 pages only.

 * The above charts were generated from online screenplays, which may differ from the actual produced films.

-The purpose of the report is to make the screenwriters understand their screenplay better, and make the next rewrite sessions as effective as possible.
+The purpose of the report is to make you understand your screenplay better, and make your next rewrite sessions more effective.
 "One picture is worth a thousand words" fits perfectly here.
-Visual translates better, so it's easier to get a comprehensive overview and spot flaws by observing the charts.
-We do not offer "right" vs. "wrong" evaluation, since this is subjective, but rather an opportunity to reflect on the work through a different lenses.What does the Visual Report contain?
+Visual translates better, so it's easier to get a comprehensive overview and spot flaws purely by observing the Tempo chart.
+We don't offer "right" vs. "wrong" evaluation since this is subjective, but rather an opportunity to reflect on your work through a different lenses.How to read and understand the Visual Tempo Report?

 The report contains a visual chart and a textual summary of its behavior.
 The chart shows the various Tempo levels throughout the story.
 The numbers below the chart (x-axis) represent the pages of the screenplay.
 The numbers to the left of the chart (y-axis) represent the Tempo levels from 1 (lowest) to 5 (highest).
 The darker the color or higher the chart line, the higher the Tempo level.
 It's quite straight forward to just look at the chart and immediately get a comprehensive overview of your story.
 Furthermore, a textual summary of the chart explains the reasons and causes of the main changes in the Tempo.How to rewrite effectively based on the Visual Tempo Report?